-By 1982 Utooni decided to create formal structure to handle their activities.
-One has to remember that during the first year - 1978 - only 200 families (or about 1,600 people) were involved.
-After two years about 10,000 people were involved.
-By 1985 Utooni activities covered the sublocations of Katanga, liuni and Mukuyuni.
+By I982 Utooni decided to create formal structure to handle their activities.
+One has to remember that during the first year - I978 - only 200 families (or about I,600 people) were involved.
+After two years about I0,000 people were involved.
+By I985 Utooni activities covered the sublocations of Katanga, liuni and Mukuyuni.
 No formal census has been done yet to establish current coverage but it is not unrealistic to estimate it as close to 20,000 people.

 To handle these numbers of people, the following sector specific departments were created in 1982, Livestock Development: Food Production: Water Conservation: Social Problems: Family Health: Food Storage Technology: Soil Conservation and Tree Planting: and finally Training.
-A committee runs each department.
+Each department is run by a committee.

-The nine identified areas of development needs give the project its management structure of committees, which oversee the various sectors.
+The nine identified areas of development needs give the project its management structure of committees which oversee the various sectors.
 All the committees are coordinated in a supra committee made up of the chairpersons and the two facilitators (Mukusya and Muia each with respective responsibilities for fund-raising and accounts).
 This is the planning body.

-In terms of management style, no major decision is made for the project without open discussion in a member's forum.
+In terms of management style, no major decision is made for the project without open discussion in a members forum.
 The individual committees hold these meetings and coordinate with the related or supra committee as necessary.
 Facilitators or committees cannot make any decisions without authority of the public meetings.
 All project benefits e.g. where to build a subsurface dams or who to give a cow, are made in a public meeting usually held during a working day after completion of a job.